newcodesmith/music-and-cocktails-back/README.md

 Click [here]( https://github.com/newcodesmith/music-and-cocktails-front) to see the frontend repo.
 Click [here]( https://github.com/newcodesmith/Spotify-BackEnd) to see the Spotify backend repo.

+##Installation
+To run locally,  clone repo and run "npm install" then "npm start"

 ##License
 2018 NEWCODESMITH